Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Simulations and performance evaluation

 \subsection{Proportion of the area of triangular holes}

-The probability $p(\lambda, \gamma)$ obtained by simulation is presented with the lower and upper bounds in Figure \ref{prob}(a) and \ref{prob}(b) respectively.
-It can be seen that for any value of $\gamma$, $p(\lambda, \gamma)$ has a maximum at a threshold value $\lambda_{c}$ of the intensity.
+The probability $p(\lambda, \gamma)$ obtained by simulations is presented with the lower and upper bounds in Fig. \ref{prob}(a) and \ref{prob}(b) respectively.
+The simulation results for $p_{sec}(\lambda, \gamma)$ are shown in Fig. \ref{probsec}, which indicate that $p_{sec}(\lambda, \gamma)$ is always smaller than 0.16\% in the simulation settings.

+It can be seen from Fig. \ref{prob} that for any value of $\gamma$, $p(\lambda, \gamma)$ has a maximum at a threshold value $\lambda_{c}$ of the intensity.
 As a matter of fact, for $\lambda \leq \lambda_{c}$, the number of nodes is small.
 Consequently the probability that the origin belongs to a triangular hole is relatively small too.
 With the increase of $\lambda$, the connectivity between nodes becomes stronger.
 As a result, the probability that the origin belongs to a triangular hole increases.
 However, when the intensity reaches the threshold value, the origin is covered with maximum probability. $p(\lambda, \gamma)$ decreases for $\lambda \geq \lambda_{c}$.
 The simulations also show that $\lambda_{c}$ decreases with the increase of $\gamma$.

-On the other hand, it can be seen from Figure \ref{prob}(a) and \ref{prob}(b) that for a fixed intensity $\lambda$, $p(\lambda, \gamma)$ increases with the increases of $\gamma$.
+On the other hand, it can be seen from Fig. \ref{prob}(a) and \ref{prob}(b) that for a fixed intensity $\lambda$, $p(\lambda, \gamma)$ increases with the increases of $\gamma$.
 That is because when $R_s$ is fixed, the larger $R_c$ is, the higher is the probability of each triangle containing a coverage hole.

 Furthermore, the maximum probability increases quickly with $\gamma$ ranging from 2.0 to 3.0.
 It is shown that when $\gamma = 2$, the maximum probability from simulation is about 0.03\% and thus it is acceptable to use Rips complex based algorithms to discover coverage holes.
 While the ratio $\gamma$ is high to a certain extent, it is unacceptable to use connectivity information only to discover coverage holes.